mhkhan27/illuminate/README.md

 ### 2\. survey\_frequency\_by\_choices ()

-survey\_frequency\_by\_choices() provides the count by each choice. suppose in the following example we have a dataset of 40 observation including the reponder gender and upazila.
+survey\_frequency\_by\_choices() provides the count by each choice. suppose in the following example we have a dataset of 40 observations including the reponder gender and upazila.

 ###### Generating random dataset